Nevada Rental Laws – An Overview of Landlord-Tenant Rights in Las Vegas

 - Raise rent whenever and for whatever reason

-- Charge whatever amount of late rent fees
+- Charge whatever amount of fees for late rent payment

-- Penalize a Nevada tenant for breaking their lease early.
-Please note, however, that landlords have a responsibility to mitigate damages
+- A landlord may penalize a Nevada tenant for early lease termination.
+Please note, however, that they have a responsibility to mitigate damages

-- Make reasonable deductions from a tenant’s security deposit
+- Make allowable deductions from a tenant’s security deposit

-The list of responsibilities landlords have as per the statewide landlord-tenant law includes the following:
+The list of landlord responsibilities as per the Nevada landlord tenant laws include the following:

 - Provide a tenant with a habitable dwelling

-- Evict a tenant through a judicial eviction process
+- Eviction of a tenant through a judicial eviction process in Nevada

 - Abide by all terms of the lease agreement

-- Respond to requested repairs within a period of 14 days after being notified
+- Respond to requested repairs within a period of 14 days after the request is made

 Landlord Entry

-Nevada landlords have a right to enter their tenants’ rented units.
+Nevada landlords may enter their tenants’ dwelling units.
 Be that as it may, there are conditions that landlords must first meet.
-First and foremost, you must have a valid reason to enter your tenant’s rented unit.
-Valid reasons are as follows:
+First and foremost, landlords must have a valid reason to enter their tenant’s rental unit.
+Reasons landlords may enter a rented unit for are as follows:

 - To inspect the unit